EnterpriseDB/tpa/docs/src/tower.md

 ## Preparing Tower for working with TPAexec

+### Setting up a TPAexec virtual environment

 - Install tpaexec on your Tower server under /opt/EDB/TPA.
 This is the default location when TPAexec is installed from package.
 - Run `tpaexec setup` which will create a virtual environment under /opt/EDB/TPA/tpa-venv and install the required packages.
 - Add TPAexec directory (/opt/EDB/TPA) to the "CUSTOM VIRTUAL ENVIRONMENT PATHS" field in the System Settings page of Tower UI.
-- Create custom credential type called "TPA_2Q_SUBSCRIPTION_TOKEN".
+- Ansible Tower 3.8 has psutil as dependency, which is not available in the default Tower virtual environment.
+To install psutil, run the following command in the Tower virtual environment:
+  `sudo pip install psutil`

 ### Creating the TPA_2Q_SUBSCRIPTION_TOKEN credential type

+Create the custom credential type called "TPA_2Q_SUBSCRIPTION_TOKEN" as described below:

 - Go to the Credentials Type page in Tower UI.
 - Set the "NAME" field to "TPA_2Q_SUBSCRIPTION_TOKEN".